Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XZrSYPFfxYE.md

 ### Transcript

-> will there ever be three meter rams i don't think so that sounds like an uneven number
+> will there ever be three meter rams I don't think so that sounds like an uneven number